The Quietest Bedroom Heaters For A Cosy Night’s Sleep

 There’s nothing like the quiet relaxation of a warm, cozy bedroom.
-Unfortunately, it’s tricky to get there without suffering from a noisy heater, or paying a huge energy bill by using your central heating system.
-Thankfully, there are options.
+Unfortunately, it’s tricky to get there without suffering with a noisy heater, or paying a huge energy bill by using your central heating system.

 I’ve spent a lot of time researching heaters, and I know the importance of a quality appliance.
 If you’re looking for a heater that’s quiet, efficient, high quality, and with a great value price tag, then this article’s for you.

 The quietest types of heater for a bedroom are infrared, oil-filled, or a ceramic heater.
 These are the quietest and most cost-effective types.
 In this article I’ve covered all 3 types to look for, with recommendations for the best models for each type.

 If you already know what type of heater you’d like, feel free to skip ahead to the reviews below.
 Otherwise, let’s first decide which type of heater would be best for your bedroom.

 Be sure to check out our other heater guides, including: